 Figure: Scan for new Nodes dialog.
 Only newly found nodes will appear in this temporary table.
 Select nodes which you wish to add in the overall monitoring node table.

-Search via:
+Search for Nodes via:

-First select an instance from a drop-down list to use for searching of new nodes.
+First select an instance from a dropdown list to use for searching of new nodes.
 Possible options are "Main CPU" and "HPS" card.
 With the Main CPU you can search for NTP nodes only.
-Scan for PTP nodes will be supported by HPS card only with 1024 clients license and monitoring activated.